Tzeentch is the Chaos God of magic and manipulation, the Changer of Ways.

 The Horrors of Tzeentch are the most unusual of the Warcry fighters and are very thematic.
 Pink and Iridescent Horror have access to the Split ability that for a Double allows to replace that fighter with 2 Blue Horrors, while the Blues can be replaced (again for a Double) with a Brimstone Horror.

 Attention that to execute the split the fighter needs to be wounded and needs to be done before it gets killed.
-With Toughness 3 it will not take long for them to go down but the ability to replace them with fully healthy, although less powerful, fighters make them a particular option.
+With Toughness 3 it will not take long for them to go down but the ability to replace them with healthy, although less powerful, fighters make them an interesting strategy.

-As well as the Flamers, the Horrors also have a ranged attack with 3-10” range at Strength 3 with decreasing damage depending on the Horror, and a melee attack at Strength 3 following the same trend.
+As most fighters in the warband, the Horrors have a ranged attack with 3-10” range at Strength 3 with decreasing damage depending on the Horror, and a melee attack at Strength 3 following the same trend.